Welcome to Santa Rosa Montessori School!

 Do you provide meals?

-Can children bring their toys?
+Can children bring their own toys from home?

 Toys from home are not allowed.
-There are some exceptions that have to be discussed with the classroom teacher
+There are some exceptions that have to be discussed with the classroom teacher.

 Our Staff

-Meet Anna Garcia, the Sequoia Lead Teacher!
+Meet Ms. Anna, Sequoia Lead Teacher!

 With 19 years of experience in Montessori education, Anna is a passionate educator who obtained her Primary Montessori Certificate from the National Center for Montessori Education.
 She has worked in various Montessori programs, including authentic, progressive, public charter, and infant-toddler settings, always in a lead teaching role.
 Anna is also in the process of earning her Associate in Science in Early Childhood Education from Sierra College.